-This opinion letter is based as to matters of law solely on the applicable provisions of the following, as currently in effect: (i) as to the opinions given in paragraphs (a) and (b), Title 8 of the Corporations and Associations Article of the Annotated Code of Maryland, as amended, and the
+This opinion letter is based as to matters of law solely on the applicable provisions of Title 8 of the Corporations and Associations Article of the Annotated Code of Maryland, as amended, and applicable provisions of the Maryland General Corporation Law, as amended, currently in effect.
+We express no opinion herein as to any other laws, statutes, ordinances, rules, or regulations.